Asthma

 Although the cause of asthma is unknown, a number of things that can increase your chances of developing the condition have been identified.
 These include:

-• childhood exposure to tobacco smoke, particularly if your mother also smoked during pregnancy
+- childhood exposure to tobacco smoke, particularly if the mother also smoked during pregnancy

-• being born prematurely, especially if you needed a ventilator to support your breathing after birth
+- being born prematurely, especially if the baby needed a ventilator to support their breathing after birth

-• having a low birth weight as a result of restricted growth within the womb
+- having a low birth weight as a result of restricted growth within the womb3